Wegde

 Wegde (Amharic: ወግዲ) is one of the woredas in the Amhara Region of Ethiopia.
-Part of the Debub Wollo Zone, Wegde is bordered on the south by the Walaqa River which separates it from the Oromia Region, on the west by the Abay River which separates it from the Misraq Gojjam Zone, on the north by Debre Sina, on the northeast by Legambo, and on the east by Kelala.
+Part of the Debub Wollo Zone, Wegde is bordered on the south by the Walaqa River which separates it from the Oromia Region, on the west by the Abay River which separates it from the Misraq Gojjam Zone, on the north by Borena, on the northeast by Legambo, and on the east by Kelala.
 The major town in Wegde is Mahdere Selam.

 Wegde lies on the lower portion of a spur running from Mount Amba Ferit southwest to the confluence of the Walaqa with the Abay; altitudes range from 500 meters above sea level to 2700 meters at the northeast point of the woreda.
 Rivers include the Taqat, and Yashum.

 Wegde had been part of the neighboring woreda Debre Sina until the two were separated in the summer of 1994.

 Demographics

 Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 135,240, an increase of 33.21% over the 1994 census, of whom 66,763 are men and 68,477 women; 4,519 or 3.34% are urban inhabitants.
 With an area of 1,110.69 square kilometers, Wegde has a population density of 121.76, which is less than the Zone average of 147.58 persons per square kilometer.
 A total of 31,933 households were counted in this woreda, resulting in an average of 4.24 persons to a household, and 30,886 housing units.
-The majority of the inhabitants were Muslim, with 84.24% reporting that as their religion, while 15.67% of the population said they practiced Ethiopian Orthodox Christianity.
+The majority of the inhabitants were Muslim, with 64.24% reporting that as their religion, while 35.67% of the population said they practiced Ethiopian Orthodox Christianity.